GIN BOARD OF TRUSTEES

 Rodrigo Rose is 17 years old and lives in Curitiba, Paraná, Brazil, where he was born and raised.
 He is currently a senior at the International School of Curitiba (ISC), which has given him all the opportunities he could hope for to have a promising future.
 He has attended two Global Issues Network conferences and served as a facilitator in the UNESCO Center for Peace Summer Program, since becoming an intern with GIN in 2014.
 This has provided him important skills and abilities in solving issues on both a local and global scale, and has shown him how each and every one of us, regardless of our differences, can work together to create a better planet.
 This involvement, together with his passion for learning and growth, is what motivates him to help GIN develop and is why he devotes his time and effort to make GIN better for all students who love it through the GIN Creating Connections Program.
 He believes that all things in life, good or bad, help us grow, and wishes to see the entire world grow to become a place everyone shares and enjoys together.

-If you would like to join Valeria in her efforts as a Global Ambassador please contact her at: email@example.com
+If you would like to join Valeria in her efforts as a Global Ambassador Team Member please contact her at: firstname.lastname@example.org

 Founder and Director: KUMU